Bwaffles/SatisfactoryPlanner/README.md

 ### Database Migrations
 From the root folder, run `dotnet run --project src/Database/DatabaseMigrator/` to start the interactive migration app during development.

+### Run Integration Tests
+From the root folder, run `Nuke RunAllIntegrationTests`.
+You need to have Docker Desktop running for the database container to be created.

 ## Technology